+Sounds like a lot of work, right?
 Don’t fret: We’ve made it easy to create location extensions that fall in line with Google’s rules.
 We’ve added new features to AdVantage to smooth the process of creating location extensions that work.

 - Validate Location Extension Tool: Test your address for validity and receive immediate feedback from Google.